r-grandorder/tri-hermes/en/pages/bamboo.md

 There were lots of falling stars that night.
 I stifled my beating chest while I increased the speed of my new flying saucer.
-----No matter what, I have to publish my story in a book.
+-No matter what, I have to publish my story in a book.
 I was wrapped up in that dream, and a sense of duty, you see.

 ■■■